binance-chain-npm/ledger-bridge/README.md

 1. git clone
 2. yarn install
 3. yarn start
-4. cd examples && yarn dev
+4. cd example && yarn dev
 5. You can visit it by http://localhost:8080/